IVSOP/dotfiles/README.md

 - `eza` - prettier `ls`
 - `rsync` - `cp` with progress and remote capabilities
 - `gdu` - see file sizes
+- `dl` - move a file from the downloads folder

 **Aliases and functions:**
 - `ls` - mapped to `eza` automatically